genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 ---
 # Type-safe messages

-The Genesis low-code platform uses type-safe messages to perform message serialiSation and deserialiSation.
+The Genesis low-code platform uses type-safe messages to perform message serialization and deserialization.
 In addition to this, it automatically extracts relevant metadata information to expose this to the front end.
 These type-safe messages are most commonly used in custom request servers, GPAL Event Handlers and custom Event Handlers.

 ## Input messages